Mauricio Pinilla: Back to Italy and Serie A

-Pinilla returned to Italy in August 2009, joining Serie B's F.C.
-Grosseto S.S.D. on a free transfer.
+Pinilla returned to Italy in August 2009, joining Serie B's US Grosseto 1912 on a free transfer.
 At the Tuscan club, his once promising career got back on track, as he scored 24 goals in 24 games – including a series of 12 consecutive matches netting, a competition record– and finished the campaign as the second best scorer despite missing more than a third of the fixtures through different injuries.

-In June 2010, U.S. Città di Palermo announced the signing of Pinilla.
+In June 2010, US Città di Palermo announced the signing of Pinilla.
 He scored five league goals in his first 12 appearances, being an important attacking unit in a side that also included Abel Hernández, Massimo Maccarone and Fabrizio Miccoli.

 On 11 September 2011, in the season's opener, Pinilla was brought from the bench to score the 4–2 for Palermo against his former team Inter, in an eventual 4–3 home win.
 On 25 January of the following year he was loaned to Cagliari Calcio in the same league, with the Sardinians having the option of making the move permanent in June.

 Pinilla joined Cagliari on a permanent basis on 2 July 2012.
-Two years later, after an average of seven league goals per season, he moved to Genoa C.F.C. on a 2+1 years deal.
+Two years later, after an average of seven league goals per season, he moved to Genoa CFC on a 2+1 years deal.

 Whilst at the service of Atalanta BC, on loan, Pinilla scored arguably one of the best goals of the season in Italy on 4 April 2015, after netting through a bicycle kick in a 1–2 home loss to Torino FC.
 He added a further five during his five-month tenure, being crucial as his team narrowly avoided relegation as 17th.

-On 5 January 2017, Pinilla returned to Genoa on a loan with an obligation to buy, replacing Leonardo Pavoletti who left for S.S.C.
-Napoli.
+On 5 January 2017, Pinilla returned to Genoa on a loan with an obligation to buy, replacing Leonardo Pavoletti who left for SSC Napoli.